By Dr. Brent Conrad

 Can video game addiction be diagnosed?

 Video game addiction is not currently considered a diagnosable disorder and does not appear in any official mental health classification system.
 There is however, a push among some mental health professional (and video game addicts themselves) to have video game addiction recognized as a "real" disorder.
-However, the next version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-
+However, the next version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) will not inlcude a diagnosis of video game addiction.
+Future editions of mental health classification manuals may include internet and video game addiction as impulse control disorders, but for now the terms are informal descriptions rather than official diagnosable conditions.

 Initial efforts to define video game addiction were made by modifying the diagnostic criteria for known addictions such compulsive gambling.
 However, this informal method has not been widely adopted and as such, psychologists, psychiatrists, and researchers have been forced to define video game addiction without standardized diagnostic criteria.
 Definitions of video game addiction often include the following symptoms: